-Prerequisites: ECE 3331A/B
+Corequisite(s): ECE 2205A/B

-Unless you have either the requisites for this course or written special permission from your Dean to enroll in it, you will be removed from this course and it will be deleted from your record.
+Unless you have either the requisites for this course or written special permission from your Dean to enrol in it, you will be removed from this course and it will be deleted from your record.
 This decision may not be appealed.
-You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites.
+You will receive no adjustment to your fees if you are dropped from the course for failing to have the necessary prerequisites.

-CEAB Academic Units: Engineering Science 75%, Engineering Design 25%.
+CEAB Academic Units: Engineering Science 85%, Engineering Design 15%